barisAtmn/AdthenaDataEngineerTask/README.md

  * Discount item =>  `item: {name = "" , count = 0 }, discounted: {name = "" , count = 0 }, ratio = 1, message = ""},`
     * `{name = "" , count = 0 }` => Item that you should buy. count: how many you should buy
     * `{name = "" , count = 0 }` => Item which will be discounted. count: how many of them will be used for discount
- * log-level is OFF as default.
+ * log-level is INFO as default.
 ```
 prices:
    [